 409 Prospect St.New Haven, CT 06511

 Andover Newton and Yale graduates played significant roles in 19th Century missions generally, but nowhere did the two institutions have more overlapping interests than Hawaii.
-In this bicentennial year of the Hawaii missions, we ask how we can celebrate the church in Hawaii’s accomplishments while also taking stock of the real harm missions caused.
+One can rightly call the Congregationalist’s Hawaii missions the first joint effort between Yale and Andover Newton.

-In a lecture entitled “Making Sense of Missions: History and Ethics in the Hawaii Mission Bicentennial,” Professor Tisa Wenger will educate Andover Newton’s and Yale’s constituents while also preparing the way for a study tour for alumni/ae and friends to Hawaii the subsequent year in March 2020.
+In a lecture entitled “Making Sense of Missions: History and Ethics in the Hawaii Mission Bicentennial,” Professor Tisa Wenger will educate the Andover Newton and Yale communities about how to make meaning of missions in US religious history.

 This lecture is free and open to the public.
 It will be held in Niebuhr Hall.
 A wine and cheese reception will follow.